Interior Dept. drops trophy hunting council amid court fight

 Phone messages seeking comment from Zinke about the wildlife council’s dissolution did not receive a response.

-Despite tweets from Trump describing big-game hunting as a “horror show,” his administration has expanded the list of African nations from which the body parts of sport-hunted elephants and lions can be imported.

-Donald Trump Jr. spoke last weekend at the annual convention of Safari Club International in Reno, Nevada.
-As part of the festivities, the pro-trophy hunting group auctioned off a weeklong Alaskan “dream hunt” aboard a luxury yacht with the president’s eldest son.

-The Fish and Wildlife Service issued a controversial permit in September to a Michigan trophy hunter to import the skin, skull and horns from a rare black rhinoceros he shot in Africa.
+Under Bernhardt, himself a former fossil fuels lobbyist, the Fish and Wildlife Service issued a controversial permit in September to a Michigan trophy hunter to import the skin, skull and horns from a rare black rhinoceros he shot in Africa.
 The hunter paid $400,000 to an anti-poaching program to receive permission to hunt the male rhino bull inside a Namibian national park.
 A critically endangered species, there are only about 5,500 remaining in the wild.

 “The end of Trump’s thrill-kill council is a huge victory for elephants, lions and other imperiled animals targeted by trophy hunters,” said Tanya Sanerib, international legal director for the Center for Biological Diversity, which was a party to the lawsuit.
 “It’s still critical to address this biased committee’s past legal violations and prevent self-serving advice from trophy hunters from poisoning federal wildlife policies.”